YLu-1258/Artemis/README.md

 # Project-Artemis

-Checklist:
-> ❌ Discord Bot Website
+Website for the Daedalus Team

 This project was led by **Yixuan Lu and _______**